ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: caption="Example 23.
 Partial contents of galleryController.js" caption-side="bottom"}

-The following figure shows the galleryView EJS template body with the code
+The last code example in this tutorial shows the body for the galleryView template with the code
 needed to display the images.
 We get the imageUrls array from the res.render()
 method and iterate over a pair of nested &lt;div&gt;&lt;/div&gt; tags where
 the image URL will make a GET request for the image when the /gallery route